Who are we?

 The team was created to develop and explore innovative solutions in the transportation sector.
 Our goal is to design and build zero emission vehicles to compete in international competitions and raise awareness about different sustainable automotive technologies.
 Through participation in competitions and promotional tours, the team hopes to help educate the local community and provide a showpiece for sustainable and innovative solutions.

 How do we work?

-The Mechanical Engineering team focuses on the mechanical systems and structural design of the car.
+The Mechanical team focuses on the mechanical systems and structural design of the car.
 This includes working on the chassis, steering, braking, suspension, and driver interface.
 Members work on the aesthetics and ergonomics of the vehicle, reducing weight, optimizing weight to power, and ensuring the car’s performance in the race.

 The Fuel Cell team works with the fuel cell and fuel cell systems.
 This includes testing and conditioning, optimization, fuel cell controllers and systems integration.
 They are also working on building a fuel cell from scratch, as well as a research project to lead us toward using our own hydrogen produced with renewable energy.